 While commercial hedging and speculative trading transactions make up a large part of the size of the forex market, central banks often intervene in the markets in large size to prevent excessive currency swings.

-The most liquid and widely traded currency in the largest market in the world is the U.S. Dollar.
+The most liquid and widely traded currency in the largest capital market in the world is the U.S. Dollar.
 This currency has held that position for quite some time, probably largely due to it being the currency most popularly held in reserve by central banks around the world.

 The U.S. Dollar and International Debt